Available in VPC

 -

-On the first screen of the Ranger Admin UI, click [{Cluster name}_hadoop] Policy, which is exposed by default in the HDFS plugin.
+On the first interface of the Ranger Admin UI, click [{Cluster name}_hadoop] Policy, which is exposed by default in the HDFS plugin.

 -

-Select the [Add New Policy] button and add a policy as shown below.
+Select [Add New Policy] and add a policy as shown below.

 - You can enter a different path for Resource Path.
 Here, we used the HDFS home directory of the administrator account.
 Set the [Recursive] button status to active to apply the permissions to all files or subdirectories under a specific directory.